 Then, there is Youngstorget with big heated traditional tents called lavvus, traditionally used by Sami people in Scandinavia.
 My favorite one is in Bærums Verk, where you can enjoy little shops located in the old houses from the 17th century, along with the beautifully decorated paths by the river.For a longer description of all Christmas Markets in Oslo and opening times, click here.

 Visit top Oslo attractions

-All of the things to see in Oslo are open in winter (with the exception for the Christmas period) and some of them look even better with snow and the frost.
+All of the things to see in Oslo are open in winter (with the exception of the Christmas period) and some of them look even better with snow and frost.
 Some of the highlights include:

 - Oslo museums give you a chance to warm up if the temperatures outside suddenly drop.
 A Viking Ship Museum is worth a visit with its collections of the world’s best-preserved Viking ships.
 Moreover, stop by the Fram museum – home to the world’s strongest polar vessel and a very interesting exhibition about Polar history.

 - Oslo Opera House – is an example of the fine modern architecture in Oslo.
 It’s free to enter for everyone and also free (or even encouraged) to walk on the roof.